Attend your precinct caucuses

 To the editor:

-As leaders of the local Republican and Democratic parties in Brown County, we encourage you to attend your 2020 precinct caucus on Tuesday, Feb.
-25.
+As leaders within our political parties in Brown County, we would like to personally encourage you to attend your 2018 precinct caucus on Tuesday, Feb.
+6.

-The precinct caucus is the first step in the Minnesota political process.
-It is a gathering of neighbors with similar political beliefs who come together to talk about issues, learn about the candidates running for office, make recommendations for changes in your party’s platform, and choose delegates to represent you at upcoming county conventions and beyond.
+The precinct caucus is a gathering of friends, family and neighbors to exercise your rights in Minnesota’s political process by talking about issues, learning about the candidates running for office, making recommendations for changes in your party’s platform, and choosing delegates to represent you at upcoming county conventions and beyond.
+Both parties will conduct a non-binding preference ballot for the Minnesota governor race to gauge the support that current candidates in each party have around the state.

-Minnesotans are lucky to have this grassroots-level event, where ordinary citizens have the opportunity to participate not only in the selection of the candidates who will represent your political party, but also in defining the issues and positions under which those candidates will run for office.
+The caucus system in Minnesota is a unique system in the United States, where ordinary citizens have the opportunity to participate not only in the selection of the candidates who will represent your political party but also in defining the issues and positions under which those candidates will run in elections.
 It is participation citizen democracy in action.

-Whether you want to just listen and observe or to actively participate, we encourage you to spend some time on the evening of Tuesday, eb.
-25, attending your local precinct caucus.
+Whether you want just to listen or to actively participate, we encourage you to spend some time on the evening of Tuesday, February 6, attending your local precinct caucus.
 The caucus will begin promptly at 7 p.m.
 Arrive early for registration at 6:30 p.m.

 Chair, Brown County